luissilva1044894/Pyrez/README.md

  * Easy to use with an object oriented design.

 ### Description & Philosophy
+> **Disclaimer**: This project, including this repository, is neither created, affiliated, associated nor endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.
+It is created by the community for the community.
+Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project, instead feel free to submit an issue.

 The purpose of this project is to expose and simplify the interacting with Hi-Rez Studios API for third party and/or individual standalone projects, without the headache of learning the ins and outs of API authentication and structure.